carlospamg/BehindTheWire/README.md

 ### Features

-* Program an Arduino with visually drag and drop code blocks
+* Program an Arduino with visual drag-and-drop code blocks
-* Custom blocks for programming the [Behind the Wire](https://github.com/gasolin/BlocklyDuino/) kit
+* Custom blocks for programming the [Behind the Wire](https://github.com/carlospamg/BehindTheWire) kit
 * Generate fully compatible arduino source code
-* Load the code directly to an Arduino Board
+* Load the code to an Arduino Board
-* Load different on-site examples with url parameters
+* Load different examples with url parameters

 ### Demo

-"BlocklyDuino for Behind the Wire" needs to be executed from a personal computer with Python and the Arduino IDE, however the original BlocklyDuino is a web tool which can be tested at
+"BlocklyDuino for Behind the Wire" needs to be executed from a pc with Python and the Arduino IDE, however the original BlocklyDuino is a web tool which can be tested at
 [Web](http://www.gasolin.idv.tw/public/blockly/demos/blocklyduino/index.html).

 Direct links to BlocklyDuino examples and a demo video